walles/numbervaders/README.md

 * Profile game for CPU usage while drawing
 * Hide controls by default so that we get the full-screen experience, good for production.

+## DONE
+* Make text move down from top
+* Add more falling text when the first text is 20% down